huiwxng/stocks_project/res/README.txt

 	- Sell stocks to remove from a portfolio
 	- Visualize portfolio performance with a bar graph
 	- Delete portfolios
+	- Save and load portfolios to and from CSV files

+GUI FEATURES:
+- Allows the user to hold portfolios:
+    - Create portfolios
+    - Buy/sell stocks to add to a portfolio on a given date
+    - Query the value and composition of the portfolio on a given date
-	- Save and load portfolios to and from files
+    - Save and load portfolios to and from CSV files

 VALID STOCKS LIST (without access to internet):
 - AAPL (1999-11-01 to 2024-06-04)